2014 Boston Marathon: Race description

+2014 Marathon

 The race was held on April 21, 2014.
+Over a million people were expected to line the marathon route to watch the race, twice the number who attend during a typical year.
+Because of increased participation, the qualifying time lowered by 1 minute 38 seconds.
 At the start, a moment of silence was held in memory of the 2013 bombings.
 The men and women's wheelchair group began their race at 8:50 am.
 The race started for the elite women at 9:32, while the elite men started half an hour later.
 Another moment of silence was announced (at least for television viewers) at 2:49 pm, in memory of the 2013 bombings, commemorating the exact minute when the 2013 bombings had occurred.
+The song "Boston Strong" was also heard playing at the starting line.

-Ethiopian Bizunesh Deba (26) of Ethiopia crossed the finish line in 2:19:59 to win the race, setting a new course record.
+Bizunesh Deba (26) of Ethiopia crossed the finish line in 2:19:59 to win the race, setting a new course record.
 The men's competition was won by Meb Keflezighi (38) of the United States with a time of 2:08:37, marking the first time the race had been won by an American male runner in over 30 years.

+Doping ban

+Rita Jeptoo (33) of Kenya was originally recorded as the winner, crossing the finish line with a time of 2:18:57, winning the women's competition.
+However, following an out-of-competition doping test in September 2014, her title was disqualified, making Buzunesh Deba the winner of the women's competition.
+Additionally, she was given a two-year sports ban, and in October 2016, the duration of her ban was increased to four years.